flutter/website/src/desktop.md

 ## What's next

 Stay tuned for updates on desktop support!
-We continue to develop desktop support for macOS, Windows, and Linux.
+We continue to develop support for macOS,
+Windows, and Linux.

-* Watch the [Desktop shells][] page on the [Flutter wiki][] for more information and ongoing updates.
+Watch the [Desktop shells][] page on the [Flutter wiki][] for more information and ongoing updates.

 [Android Studio]: {{site.android-dev}}/studio/install